wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/radio-programming.rst

 .. warning:: Radios used in 2019 **do not** need to be updated before configuring, the 2020 tool uses the same 2019 firmware.

-Loading FRC Firmware to Open-Mesh Radio
+Loading FRC Firmware to Open Mesh Radio
 ---------------------------------------

 .. image:: images/radio-programming/openmesh-firmware.png